RobinsAviary/YueCat/README.md

 `Mouse.SetPosition(position: Vector2)`

+Set the position of the cursor.

 `Mouse.IsButtonPressed(index: Integer = 0) -> boolean`

 Checks if the button was just pressed this frame.

 `Mouse.IsButtonHeld(index: Integer = 0) -> boolean`

+Checks if the button is held down.

 `Mouse.IsButtonReleased(index: Integer = 0) -> boolean`